 Due Date and Frequency for an Annual Report in Rhode Island

 Your first report is due during the calendar year after you file your Articles of Organization.
-Let’s say you form your LLC on August 15, 2021, your first Annual Report will be due between September 1 and November 1, 2022.
+Let’s say you formed your LLC on August 15, 2021.
+Your first annual report will be due between September 1 and November 1, 2022.